-Nuclear power plants have numerous barriers to protect workers and the public from radiation.
-Both the nuclear industry and the NRC have a role ensuring the safety of these plants.
-The NRC establishes regulations and guides for the construction and operation of nuclear reactors.
-Utilities are responsible for designing, constructing, and operating their facilities safely.
-The NRC also approves plant-specific terms that must be followed by the plant operators.
-These ensure that all necessary equipment is available to safely shut down the plant in the event of an accident.
-Through its licensing and oversight programs, the NRC confirms that its licensees are meeting their responsibilities.
+The NRC and the nuclear industry both have roles ensuring the safety of U.S. nuclear power plants and their ability to protect workers and the public from radiation.
+The NRC's regulations and guidance cover both the construction and operation of nuclear reactors.
+Utilities are responsible for meeting those regulations to design, build, and operate their facilities safely.
+The NRC also approves plant-specific changes that must be properly implemented by the plant operators.
+All of this work helps ensure safe plant operation, as well as safe plant shutdowns in the event of an accident.
+The NRC's licensing and oversight programs confirm that U.S. nuclear power plants are meeting their responsibilities.

-The Atomic Energy Act of 1954 gives the NRC the authority to inspect nuclear power plants to protect public health and safety.
-The NRC inspection program assesses whether licensee activities are properly conducted and equipment is maintained to ensure safe operations.
+The Atomic Energy Act of 1954 provides the NRC's inspection authority to inspect nuclear power plants to protect public health and safety.
+NRC inspections assess whether licensees are properly conducting operations and maintaining equipment to ensure safe operations.
 Inspectors monitor the licensee's activities and provide findings to the licensee's management.
 If necessary, NRC experts conduct follow-up inspections to ensure that the licensee has addressed its findings.

-Resident inspector activities are supplemented by engineers and specialists from the nearest regional office and/or headquarters.
-The NRC’s regional specialists review plant security, emergency planning, radiation protection, environmental monitoring, plant equipment and systems, fire protection, construction activities, and other areas.
+Engineers and specialists from the nearest NRC regional office and/or headquarters support the resident inspectors.
+The NRC's regional specialists cover areas such as plant security, emergency planning, radiation protection, environmental monitoring, plant equipment and systems, fire protection, and construction activities.
 Each year, NRC specialists conduct 10 to 25 routine inspections at each nuclear power plant, depending on the activities at the plants and issues that may occur.
 Additional special team inspections may focus on a specific plant activity, like maintenance or security, or a team may be sent to the plant to look at a specific operating problem or event.

-Due to the scale of activities at a nuclear power plant, it is impossible to review every aspect of licensee performance.
-As a result, the NRC evaluates plant performance through selective inspections.
-The inspection program chooses an appropriate sample based on its potential risk, past operational experience, and regulatory requirements.
+NRC inspection resources are focused on the most safety- or risk-significant activities at a nuclear power plant.
+This means the NRC evaluates plant performance through selective inspections.
+The inspection program chooses appropriate samples of plant activities based on potential risk, past operational experience, and regulatory requirements.

-The frequency, scope, and depth of the inspection program varies for operating reactors depending on their performance.
-The program consists of three major elements.
-First, baseline inspections, are the minimum required at all plants.
-Second, supplemental inspections, are performed at plants with performance below established thresholds.
-Lastly, special inspections focus on a specific issue at all or a group of plants.
+Operating reactors' performance is the main factor in deciding the frequency, scope, and depth of the NRC inspection program.
+The program consists of three major elements, starting with the thousands of hours involved in "baseline" inspections, the minimum required at all plants.
+After that, the NRC performs supplemental inspections, which increase in intensity if plant performance falls below established thresholds.
+Lastly, special inspections focus on a specific plant event or issue related to a group of plants.

-Inspection results are used in NRC's overall evaluation of licensee performance.
-When a safety problem or failure to comply with requirements is discovered, the NRC requires prompt corrective action by the licensee.
+The NRC requires plants to promptly correct safety problems or failures to comply with requirements that are outlined in inspection results.
 The NRC may also use its enforcement authority to sanction licensees that violate NRC rules.
 All inspections and findings are documented in written reports.
-These reports are sent to the utility and are made publicly available in the agency's document management system (ADAMS).
-Inspection reports, issued for each inspection, are also available on the reactor oversight process webpage.
+These reports are sent to the utility and are made publicly available in the agency's electronic document database, ADAMS.
+Inspection reports are also available on the reactor oversight process webpage.

-Nuclear power plants use performance indicators to objectively measure plant safety performance.
-Performance indicators are submitted quarterly by licensees to the NRC.
+Nuclear power plants use statistical analysis to generate objective indicators of plant safety performance.
+Plants submit these performance indicators to the NRC every three months.
 They show how well a plant is performing compared to established thresholds for each area.
 These performance indicators are posted on the NRC's website.

-The NRC uses inspection findings and performance indicators to assess plant performance.
-An "action matrix" reflects licensee performance in seven safety areas: (1) initiating events, (2) mitigating systems, (3) integrity of radioactivity release barriers, (4) emergency preparedness, (5) worker radiation safety, (6) public radiation safety, and (7) physical protection.
+The NRC assesses plant performance using inspection findings and performance indicators.
+An "action matrix" reflects licensee performance in seven safety areas: (1) initiating events, (2) mitigating systems, (3) integrity of radioactivity release barriers, (4) emergency preparedness, (5) worker radiation safety, (6) public radiation safety, and (7) plant security.